-This is a Response to Perk's Comment [1] on the conjectured solution of the three-dimensional (3D) Ising model [2].
-At first, I would like to appreciate Dr. Perk for pointing out the error of eq.
+The present paper is a Response to Perk's Comment [1] on the conjectured solution of the three-dimensional (3D) Ising model [2].
+Firstly, I should like to thank Professor Perk for pointing out the error of eq.
 (15b) in [2] in the application of the Jordan-Wigner transformation, which should be corrected as eq.
-(3) of [1].1 However, although this error is the same as Maddox's [4], the essential difference is that my putative solution in [2] is obtained by introducing two conjectures dealing with the topologic problem in the 3D Ising model, not derived directly from the error.
-Thus it does not affect the validity of the putative exact solution.
-When I wrote [2], I thought that the topologic troubles are due to the U factors in eq.
+(3) of [1].
+However, although this error is the same as Maddox's [4], the essential difference is that my putative solution in [2] is obtained by introducing two conjectures dealing with the topologic problem in the 3D Ising model, and is not derived directly from the erroneous equation.
+Thus the error does not affect the validity of the putative exact solution.
+When I wrote [2], I thought that the topologic troubles were due to the U factors in eq.
 (15).
-According to Lou and Wu [3] and discussion with Perk, the appearance of the high-order terms in eq.
+According to Lou and Wu [3] and following my discussions with Perk, the appearance of the high-order terms in eq.
 (3) of [1] and the corresponding exponential factors of the transfer matrix (not the U factors in eq.
-(15) of [2]) is the root of difficulties of the 3D Ising model.
+(15) of [2]) is the root of the difficulties with the 3D Ising model.
 The U factors come from the periodic boundary conditions, but disappear for open boundary condition.
-It is clear now that there is no need to get rid of the U factors at the boundary by some topologic trick, but the high-order 'internal' factors might need.
-Since there is an 'internal' factor for each j (j runs from 1 to nl in [1], corresponding to (r, s) running from (1, 1) to (n, l) in [2]), the number of the 'internal' factors is in the order of nl more than that of the U factors.
-These 'internal' factors raise more difficulties since they do not commute with the rest in the transfer matrix (e.g., the product of the factors like $e^{\frac{1}{2}\theta \Gamma \Gamma}$ [3]) and one does not have representations of the rotation group so that one cannot continue as Kaufman did [5].
-Although the situation becomes more complicating, we can still make the same conjectures, with the motivation for the conjecture only slightly different with what I had in [2].
+It is clear now that there is no need to remove the U factors at the boundary by some topologic trick, but the high-order 'internal' factors might need closer attention.
+Since there is an 'internal' factor for each j (j runs from 1 to nl in [1], corresponding to (r, s) running from (1, 1) to (n, l) in [2]), the number of the 'internal' factors is in the order of \underline{nl} more than that of the U factors.
+These 'internal' factors raise more difficulties since they do not commute with the rest in the transfer matrix (e.g., the product of the factors like $e^{\frac{1}{2}\theta T}$ [3]) and one does not have representations of the rotation group.
+So that one cannot continue as Kaufman did [5].
+Although the situation becomes more complicated, the same conjectures can still be made, with the motivation for the conjectures being only slightly different with what I had in [2].
 Suppose that we are given a 3D manifold bounding a 4D manifold [6,7].
 It might be possible to attach an "internal" space on every point of the 3D lattice to provide with some operators to allow these "internal" factors to commute with the transfer matrix.
-In this sense, we add an extra dimension with an additional rotation as a kind of boundary condition as what I conjectured in my original paper [2] and then we might solve simultaneously the topologic problem in eq.
-(15) as a whole regarding to its non-local behavior, no matter how complicating it is.
+In this sense, we add an extra dimension with an additional rotation as a kind of boundary condition as what I conjectured in my original paper [2].
+Then we might solve simultaneously the topologic problem in eq.
+(15) as a whole regarding to its non-local behavior, no matter how complicated it is.

 1 Lou and Wu [3] also apply correctly an equivalent equation.
 An error in eq.
 (16) of [2] should be corrected as eq.
 (1) of [1].
 A factor of 2 should be added in all the exponentials on the right hand of eq.
-(28) and also the Conjecture 2 on page 5321 of [2] (e.g. $e^{i\frac{2\pi}{n}}, \dots, e^{i\frac{2t_x\pi}{n}}$, etc.).
+(28) and also the Conjecture 2 on page 5321 of [2] (e.g. $e^{i\frac{2\pi}{n}}$, ... $e^{i\frac{2t_x\pi}{n}}$, etc.).